subquery/documentation/docs/academy/herocourse/module3.md

 Here we will take the starter project and focus on understanding how many-to-many relationships work.
 We will create a project that allows us to query for the number of votes that councillors have made and how many votes a given proposal has received.

-To learn more about the Polkadot governance structure, please refer to: [https://polkadot.network/blog/a-walkthrough-of-polkadots-governance/](https://polkadot.network/blog/a-walkthrough-of-polkadots-governance/)
+To learn more about the Polkadot governance structure, please [refer to this page](https://polkadot.network/blog/a-walkthrough-of-polkadots-governance/)

 ### Pre-requisites